bilalmashkoor/bilalmashkoor/README.md

 - **Connected workflows** — fewer handoffs, repeated entries and disconnected tools.
 - **Software people can adapt** — practical systems that grow with the operation instead of forcing the operation into a rigid box.

-## Current focus

-Shipping the Tenxora platform from foundation to applications, then making it possible for teams to configure and extend their own operations with AI.

 ## How I think about building